itamar-sh/Devops-Toolkit/kubernetes/2_kubernetes_your_first_project/README.md

-# Kubernetes - First Projbect
+# 2 - Kubernetes - First Project

 ## Activate local website via Docker and Kubernetes
 Our goal it to create a static website which the server is supported by kubernetes.